Packing List: My Recommended Gear for Walking the Camino de Santiago

 Recommended: Fox River Coolmax Wicking Socks

-3x merino or polyester wicking boxer briefs
+3x merino or polyester wicking boxer briefs (wear one, pack two)

 Recommended: ExOfficio Give-n-Go Boxer Briefs